moorepants/moorepants.info/content/blog/introducing-resonance.rst

 Computational Thinking
 ======================

-The last point above requires some explanation.
+The last point above requires some elaboration, as it is central tenant to the course redesign.
 Engineering courses often have computational components, but students may or may not learn to "think computationally".

 An engineer's primary goal is to solve problems, using the knowledge and tools at hand.
 In some sense, all people are engineers, but effective engineers make